vaughnteegarden/slate/source/includes/_howtoclickandcollect.md

 ```

-When you call PaymentOptionManager, it returns a list of your payment and shipment options.
+When you call `PaymentOptionManager.getProductOptions`, it returns a list of your payment and shipment options.

 #### 2. Inspecting the returned options